 Our theoretical framework can be applied to other consumer-resource systems.
 The concrete example of the SBW – balsam fir system informs the required methodology.
 To estimate the mismatch, the two rate accumulation functions must be calibrated accurately.
 It appears that the model is sensitive to the temporal resolution of the temperature time series.
 There are two timescales at which temperatures affect the outcome of the model.
 The first one occurs at the daily scale.
 Average daily temperatures lead to different results than a four-hour time interval for temperatures (used throughout the present study) since variations within a day may allow for development during a few hours, even when the average temperature over the whole day may not.

 The second one occurs at a broader timescale (e.g., weekly).
-For the study system, temperature data modelled by BioSim (Régnière, et al. 2014) lead to realistic emergence and budburst dates when compared to real data (see section 3.2) and to a phenological mismatch, i.e., budworm usually emerging before budburst, similar to field observations (Pureswaran et al. 2019).
+For the study system, temperature data modelled by BioSim (Régnière, et al. 2014) lead to realistic phenological mismatches, i.e., budworm usually emerging before budburst, similar to field observations (Pureswaran et al. 2019).
 More simplistic distributions that do not contain any warm spell can lead to the opposite pattern (i.e., budburst occurs first).
 Realistic temperatures show warm periods during days with low average temperatures (i.e., late winter – early spring), which advance the insect phenology compared to daily averaged simplified distributions.
 The tree is less sensitive to these short warm events.

 The modelling approach presented here allows for investigation of potential effects of climate change on consumer-resource systems.
 Synchrony / mismatch between a consumer and its resource is fundamental to predict future species distribution.
 Future studies may go further by including more complex mechanistic approaches (e.g., energy budget models) in order to model the whole life cycle of the consumer, which could lead to new insights on the dynamics of the systems.
 Our model could be linked to models that explore the consequences of phenological mismatch on the population dynamics of consumer – resource systems (e.g., Bewick et al. (2016)).